The Blue Train Challenge 2017

 Once across the Durance, vast lavender fields stretch to a horizon edged with the jagged peaks of the Alps.
 After skirting the impossibly blue waters of Lac St Croix, the route plunges into the Grand Canyon du Verdon, the second largest in the world.
 A 30-km drive along its very edge and over the limestone plateau of the Plan de Canjeurs finally brings you to the more familiar landscape of the South of France; ancient perched villages, expensive villas, and the journey’s end in Cannes - where Woolf Barnato’s legendary race against the train began 85 years ago.

-Our French agents are already busy making arrangements for the Grande Arrivée on the famous Croisette, with a Gala Prizegiving right on the beach in front of the Hotel Martinez where you finally lay your heads after a memorable weeks motoring.
+Our French agents are already busy making arrangements for the Grande Arrivée on the famous Croisette, with a Gala Prizegiving at the Grand Hyatt Hotel Martinez where you finally lay your heads after a memorable weeks motoring.

 I had a wonderful time on the Alpine Trial.
 The roads were Great and the ERA staff and marshals were excellent.
 Thank you for these wonderful adventures.